-- Senior lecturer in international politics at the Australian National University Darren Lim and research fellow at the Lowy Institute Natasha Kassam on how authoritarianism has risen in China and elsewhere in the wake of COVID-19 and a global shift in power.
+- Research fellow at the Lowy Institute Natasha Kassam and senior lecturer in international politics at the Australian National University Darren Lim on how authoritarianism has risen in China and elsewhere in the wake of COVID-19 and a global shift in power.

 - ASPI senior analyst Huong Le Thu on how Australia can improve its South-East Asian ties.

 - Acclaimed photojournalist Kate Geraghty on Christina Lamb's Our Bodies, Their Battlefield and women in the context of war.

 - The ABC’s South-East Asia correspondent Liam Cochrane on Sebastian Strangio’s In the Dragon’s Shadow and the future of South-East Asia in the Chinese century.

 - Adelaide University senior international politics lecturer Priya Chacko on Geoff Raby’s China’s Grand Strategy and Australia’s Future in the New Global Order and the need to boost our diplomacy.